-We must continue down the path to equity that started with passage in 2017 of an evidence-based funding formula.
+Illinois must continue down the path to equity that started in 2017 with passage of an evidence-based funding formula.

 Key strategies at the State-level for accelerating the trajectory toward adequate funding include fixing the hidden school funding inequities that persist by supporting equitable pension funding, increasing revenue through adoption of a fair tax, and right-sizing property taxes to further fix the state’s regressive funding structure.